dlang-tour/english/gems/scope-guards.md

 * `scope(failure)` denotes statements that will be called when an exception has been thrown before the block's end

-Using scope guards makes code much cleaner and allows to place resource allocation and clean up code next to each other.
+Using scope guards makes code much cleaner and allows resource allocation and clean up code to be placed next to each other.
 These little helpers also improve safety because they make sure certain cleanup code is *always* called independent of which paths are actually taken at runtime.